This post may contain affiliate links. Please read our disclosure policy.

 • 1 poblano pepper

-• 1 tablespoon oil*
+• 1 tablespoon avocado oil

 • 2 cups rice long grain white rice*

-• 2 cups cilantro one bunch
+• 2 cups cilantro (one bunch)

 • 4 garlic cloves